weaversa/cryptol-course/labs/SAW/SAW.md

 ### Structs as Cryptol Tuples and Records

-Let's go back and tidy up `initDefaultPlayer_Contract`'s postconditions.
-Instead of using one postcondition per field, we can rewrite the `points_to` postcondition to account for the entire struct.
-We do this by taking advantage of the fact that Cryptol interprets symbolic structs as tuples.
+We can replace all of the `points_to` postconditions in the previous contract since Cryptol interprets symbolic structs as tuples.

 ```python
 self.points_to(player, cry_f("""( repeat 0x41 : [{MAX_NAME_LENGTH}][8],